smeghead/php-class-diagram/README.md

 ### Class Diagram

-When three php source files that TYPE commented exist in `test/fixtures/no-namespace`,
+If there are three PHP source files in the directory test/fixtures/no-namespace each with a TYPE comment,

  * php source files.